software factory

 Kanban: Successful Evolutionary Change for Your Technology Business

-These analysis tools can prevent programmers from making elementary mistakes, such as introducing well-understood problems like security flaws.
-More exotic modern development tools such as Software Product Lines (or Software Factories) and Domain Specific Languages reduce defects.
-Software Factories can be used to encapsulate design patterns as code fragments, thereby reducing the defect-insertion potential from entering code.
-They also can be used to automate away repetitive coding tasks; again, reducing the defect-insertion potential of entering code.
+be used to automate away repetitive coding tasks; again, reducing the defect-insertion potential of entering code.
 The use of software factories also reduces the demands on code inspections, as factory code doesn’t need to be re-inspected.
 It has a known quality.
+Some of these

-Without slack there is no tactical agility in the business.
-Goal 6 Simplify Prioritization Once a team is capable of focusing on quality, limiting WIP, delivering often, and balancing demand against throughput, they will have a reliable, trustworthy, software development capability: an engine for making software!
+quality, limiting WIP, delivering often, and balancing demand against throughput, they will have a reliable, trustworthy, software development capability: an engine for making software!
 A “software factory” if you will.
 Once this capability is in place, it would behoove the business to make optimal use out of it.
-To do this requires a prioritization method that maximizes business value and minimizes risk and cost.
-Ideally, a prioritization scheme that optimizes the performance of the business (or technology department) is most desirable.
+To do this requires

 From Airline Reservations to Sonic the Hedgehog: A History of the Software Industry